agude/agude.github.io/_drafts/2017-12-20-blue-fate-dice-retest.md

 ## Individual Tests

-To perform the test I rolled one of the die 500 times in a row and recorded the results.
-I then picked another die and repeated the process, giving me 2000 total rolls.
+To perform the test I rolled each 500 times in a row and recorded the results, for a total of 2000 rolls.
 See my [previous post][previous_fate_dice] for a review of how Fate dice work.

 [previous_fate_dice]: {% post_url 2017-07-28-fate_dice_statistics %}#fate-dice

-One way to visualize all the roles is to sum up the results for each die roll by roll.
+One way to visualize all the rolls is to sum up the results for each die roll by roll.
 This gives a cumulative total that wanders up and down as the die rolls high and low results.
 Each die can then be modeled as a [1-dimensional random walk][random_walk].
 I've plotted the contours that 95% and 99% of